ABSOLUTELY NO HIDDEN COSTS!

 Who is this course for?

 One of our most popular electrician courses, this course is designed for those who are looking to get started as a domestic electrician, whether you have little or no experience or are an associate tradesperson.
-If you are looking to get qualified and to potentially self-certify your own work meets current regulations, then this is the course for you.
+If you are looking to get qualified quickly and start carrying out domestic electrical work straight after finishing your training then this is the right course for you.

 Book this course